Zafar-southeast/Medication_Recommendation_Survey/README.md

 This repository accompanies the survey paper:

-**“Deep Learning and Large Language Models for Medication Recommendation: A Survey, Taxonomy, and Roadmap.”**
+**"Trustworthy Medication Recommendation: A Safety-Centered Survey of Knowledge-Grounded and LLM-Assisted Methods"**

 It provides methodological artifacts and supporting materials to improve transparency, reproducibility, and reuse of the systematic review process.